kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 safely.
 Claims that do not need sharing-constrained devices should target devices without `sharingAffinity`.

-**Score phase**: The normative ordering in alpha is:
+**Device selection preference**: DRA's Score extension point scores *nodes*, not individual devices.
+Within a node, device selection is handled by the allocator's internal logic.
+For correctness, the Filter phase alone is sufficient — incompatible locked devices are excluded, and any remaining candidate (locked-compatible or unlocked) produces a valid allocation.

+For packing efficiency, the allocator MAY internally prefer devices in this order when multiple candidates are feasible:

-1. A device already locked to a compatible affinity value scores highest.
+1. A device already locked to a compatible affinity value — reuses an existing lock and avoids consuming a clean device.
-2. A clean (unlocked) device with `sharingAffinity` scores next — it can establish a new lock and enable packing for future claims.
+2. A clean (unlocked) device with `sharingAffinity` — can establish a new lock and enable packing for future claims.
-3. A device without `sharingAffinity` scores lowest among otherwise equivalent candidates — the scheduler has no affinity enforcement for this device, so packing benefits are lost.
+3. A device without `sharingAffinity` — the scheduler has no affinity enforcement for this device, so packing benefits are lost.
-4. An incompatible locked device, or a device with `AffinityStates[deviceID].Unknown` set, is not scored because it was already filtered out.
+4. An incompatible locked device, or a device with `AffinityStates[deviceID].Unknown` set, is not considered because it was already filtered out.

-This preserves unlocked devices for future workloads with different affinity values, minimizing fragmentation.
-During mixed rollouts (some devices with `sharingAffinity`, some without), this naturally steers affinity-aware claims toward upgraded devices.
-The exact score weights are implementation-defined in alpha; the required behavior is that a compatible locked device is preferred over an otherwise equivalent clean device.
+This preference reduces fragmentation by preserving unlocked devices for future workloads with different affinity values.
+During mixed rollouts (some devices with `sharingAffinity`, some without), it naturally steers affinity-aware claims toward upgraded devices.
+This preference is an optimization; it is not required for correctness in alpha.
+The exact implementation strategy (e.g., ordering candidates before constraint solving) is implementation-defined.

 ##### Reserve Phase: Tentative Locking